On Strichartz estimates from decoupling and applications: Introduction

-where $D= (-\Delta)^{1/2}$.\\ Theorem \ref{thm:localWellposednessGeneralizedNLS} yields uniform local well-posedness for $s> \frac{2-a}{4}$, $1 <a < 2$, which is probably sharp up to endpoints as discussed in \cite{ChoHwangKwonLee2015}, where the endpoint $s= \frac{2-a}{4}$ was covered by resonance considerations.\\ For $0 < a < 1$ varying the above arguments we can also prove local well-posedness for $s> \frac{2-a}{4}$, which seems to be a new local well-posedness result.\\ We also discuss hyperbolic Schr\"odinger equations.
+For $0 < a < 1$, Dinh \cite{Dinh2017} showed local well-posedness for $s> \frac{2-a}{4}$ via Strichartz estimates for fractional Schr\"odinger equations on compact manifolds.
+In \cite{Dinh2017} short-time arguments were used to derive Strichartz estimates on arbitray compact manifolds.
+These estimates we can improve on tori for $1<a<2$ because we do not have to sum up frequency dependent time intervals.
+Since the derived estimates essentially resemble the estimates on Euclidean space (cf. \cite{HongSire2015}), we conjecture the estimates to be sharp up to endpoints.

+We also discuss hyperbolic Schr\"odinger equations.
 The well-posedness result from \cite{Wang2013,GodetTzvetkov2012} is recovered for the hyperbolic nonlinear Schr\"odinger equation in two dimensions, which is known to be sharp up to endpoints.
-Generalizing this example to higher dimensions indicates that there is only a significant difference between hyperbolic and elliptic Schr\"odinger equations in low dimensions.\ and from carrying out the sum and the relation of $u_0$ and $w_0$ we find
+Generalizing the example, which probes sharpness in higher dimensions, indicates that there is only a significant difference between hyperbolic and elliptic Schr\"odinger equations in low dimensions.